-Once the cast had dried completely, I applied bronze paint to the whole sculpture, transforming it from pure white plaster to a bronze cast!
+Once the cast had dried completely, I applied bronze paint to the whole sculpture, transforming it from pure white plaster to a the look of a bronze sculpture.

 Over the weekend we went to the Sunday morning service at Bethel Church.
 During worship we sang Have It All!
 My body was consumed with passion as I sung out the lyrics ‘”You can have it all Lord, every part of my world, take this life and breathe on this heart that is now yours.”
 I had been listening to the song all week while sculpting the heart, but for some reason during the live worship I got a whole new revelation of the meaning of the song as I visualized the process of creating the heart.
 The process showed me what God does to our heart when we give it to Him; He transforms it into a new creation, He purifies it, like the pure white cast, and then He refines it into a heart of gold.
 It may be a messy process, but He makes us stronger and more beautiful than we could have ever imagined.